hyperdefined/ToolStats/README.md

 * ~~Track armor damage.~~
 * ~~Track fish caught.~~
 * ~~Track sheep sheared.~~
-* If player kills player, tag their tools and armor with "Dropped by"
 * Properly handle combing of tools.
 Stats should combine together.